 Another newspaper reported that in central Arkansas the problem is especially severe.
 When a county is dry there, it means not only a drive across the county line.
 It often means driving across several county lines to reach a wet county.

 The finding that Arkansas’ dry counties have a higher proportion of alcohol related traffic crashes.
 That’s consistent with research elsewhere.
 For example, researchers studied about 39,000 alcohol-related traffic crashes in Kentucky.
 They found that residents of dry counties are more likely to be in such crashes.

 At the same time, California has a larger population driving more miles of driving than any other state.
 Yet it has fewer alcohol-related crashes than Texas.

 With its larger population, California should have more alcohol-related crashes than Texas.
 Yet there’s one very important difference between the two states.
 Texas has a large number of dry counties whereas California has none.

-Researchers studied alcohol-related traffic deaths in Texas over a time of five years.
+Researchers studied alcohol-related traffic deaths in Texas over five years.
 Completely dry counties had over three and one-half times the number of deaths per capita than completely wet counties.
-Dry counties averaged 6.8 alcohol-related traffic deaths per 100,000 people, whereas wet counties had 1.9 deaths per 100,000 people.
+Dry counties averaged 6.8 alcohol-related traffic deaths per 100,000 people.
+On the other hand, wet counties had 1.9 deaths per 100,000 people.
 This, according to data from the National Highway Traffic Safety Administration (NHTSA).